 Managers plant approximately 110 acres of wildlife openings in the area each year with browntop millet, sunflower, sorghum, cowpea, and winter wheat.

 Activities and Amenities

 Hunting and trapping: Game species available for hunting include deer, squirrel, quail, woodcock, dove, rabbit, and turkey.
 There is a youth turkey lottery hunt.
 Trapping is allowed for raccoon, fox, bobcat, skunk, opossum, beaver, mink, and coyote.
-All hunters and trappers must obtain an annual permit from the U.S. Army.
 See regulations for details.

 Birding and wildlife viewing: There are numerous species of birds on Fort Polk-Vernon WMA, including the endangered red-cockaded woodpecker.

 Camping: Camping is not permitted on Fort Polk-Vernon WMA, but there are camping areas available on nearby U.S. Forest Service lands.

 Fort Polk-Vernon WMA is located 10 miles southeast of Leesville, just east of U.S. Hwy 171, 1 mile south of LA Hwy 28, and 1 mile north of LA Hwy 10.
 You must have a self-clearing permit to access this WMA.